hiiamboris/red-mezz-warehouse-gitlab-mirror/morph.md

 ## How it works

 The **hardcoded** syntax:
-- At the heart of data model is ruleset (like `csv-src` above).
+- At the heart of data model is a **ruleset** (like `csv-src` above) and **rule dictionary** (where all the common rules are stored).
+  - Rulesets are simply a way to have the same words have different meaning for scanner and emitter.
+Nothing more.
+You can create any kind of contextual structure, inheriting rules from outer contexts.
+Only the word's resolved value matters to `morph`.
+  - Rule dictionaries however are only two.
+Default ones are named [`scan-rules` and `emit-rules`](#default-rule-dictionaries) and can be overridden with `/custom` refinement.
+When resolving a word, dictionaries take priority over rulesets.
 - Ruleset consists of named rule groups (like `value: [value-char ...]`).
 - **Groups** are denoted by `()` and `[]` markers (see block and paren in [type rules](#scanner-type-rules)).
 - Groups can define **single rules** (default) or **loops** (denoted by `...` before the closing brace).\
-  loops never fail, i.e. they evaluate zero or more times, similar to Parse's `any`
+  Loops never fail, i.e. they evaluate zero or more times, similar to Parse's `any`
 - Groups can contain **alternatives** (denoted by `|` as in Parse).\
   They serve as positions for backtracking.
 Backtracking mechanics should undo any changes to the output and any advances of the input made since the previous group start (unlike Parse where there's no backtracking of side effects).